lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 5. The event reqGround_stop() can be found in left tree.
 Drag this event to People_ Ground_transportation interface<br/>

-6. When drop the event to the interface, a notice is shown and click OK then a new reception is create under the interface<br/>
+6. When drop the event to the interface, a notice is shown and click OK then a new reception is created under the interface<br/>

 7. According to ov-6c event trace description_transportation then create all other interfaces and corresponding receptions<br/>